-Task Course Component Weighting (/50) Outcomes Task Date 1 Elective 20 P1, P2, P4 C2, C3, C4 M2, M3, M5 Present ONE of the following: Performance: Present an ensemble item showing an understanding of your role within the ensemble and clear ensemble direction Composition: Vive voce on composition portfolio including the development of 2 contrasting works/movements.
-See criteria for composition portfolio Musicology: Vive voce on musicology portfolio including first draft of a 3000-word essay.
-See criteria for musicology portfolio.
-Term 1 Week 11 2 Elective 15 P5, P3 C1 M1, M4 Present ONE of the following: Performance: Present two solo items with accompaniment.
-Composition: Submit composition portfolios including final drafts of scores and recordings Musicology: Submit a portfolio including the final draft of a 3000-word essay Term 2 Week 8 3 Elective 15 P5, P3 C1 M1, M4 Present ONE of the following: Performance: Present two solo items with accompaniment.
-Composition: Submit composition portfolios including final drafts of scores and recordings Musicology: Submit a portfolio including the final draft of a 3000-word essay Term 3 Weeks 1-3
+Task Course Component Weighting (/50) Outcomes Task Date 1 Elective 15 P1, P2, P4 C2, C3, C4 M2, M3, M5 Present ONE of the following: Performance: Present one solo item with accompaniment at an assessed Elysium concert presentation OR Composition: Viva voce (10m) on composition portfolio including the development of 2 contrasting works/movements.
+Discussion will include intent, early drafts and supporting audio excerpts OR Musicology: Viva voce (10m) on musicology portfolio including first draft of a 3000-word essay.
+Discussion will include intent, early drafts and supporting audio excerpts Term 4 Weeks 10-11 2 Elective 20 P5, P3 C1 M1, M4 Present ONE of the following: Performance: Present an ensemble item which demonstrates an understanding of your role within the ensemble and clear direction OR Composition: Submit composition portfolios including final drafts and scores of a two movement work, and recordings OR Musicology: Submit a portfolio including the final draft of a 3000-word essay Term 1 Weeks 10-11 3 Elective 15 P5, P3 C1 M1, M4 Present ONE of the following: Performance: Present two solo items with accompaniment.
+OR Composition: Submit composition portfolios including final drafts and scores of a two movement work, and recordings OR Musicology: Submit a portfolio including the final draft of a 3000-word essay Term 3 Weeks 1-3

-PDHPE

-Core 1 (Health Priorities in Australia)
+PDHPE Core 1 (Health Priorities in Australia)